somini/vim-multi_os/README.md

     |- gvimrc
     |- vimrc.Linux
     |- vimrc.Windows
+    |- vimrc.Windows_64
     |- gvimrc.Linux
     \- gvimrc.Windows

 - The `vimrc` file contains general configuration.
 The `gvimrc` file contains GUI-specific configuration.
 - The `vimrc.Linux` and `gvimrc.Linux` files override the defaults on Linux hosts.
 - The `vimrc.Windows` and `gvimrc.Windows` files override the defaults on Windows hosts.
+- The `vimrc.Windows_64` file overrides all other files on 64bit Windows.

 None of this files need to exist, you can create them as needed.